IsamAljawarneh/mynewwebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Isam Al Jawarneh is a Postdoctoral Researcher at University of Bologna, department of computer science and engineering.
+He obtained his Ph.D. degree in Computer Science and Engineering from University of Bologna in 2020, supervised by [Rebecca Montanari](https://www.unibo.it/sitoweb/rebecca.montanari/en).
+His research interests cover many aspects of `big geospatial data management` and `database systems`.
+Specifically, he focuses on [distributed geospatial database management systems](#publications)  from a perspective that spans many aspects related to designing novel indexing and querying schemes, in addition to novel models for approximate data query processing in the Cloud.
+He also has an interest in context-aware recommender systems, data warehousing & data lakes.
+Isam's research works have been presented and published in top-tier high-impact venues in computer science such as IEEE GLOBECOM & ICC conferences, in addition to IEEE transactions journals.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="cv" pack="ai" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.